GeotrekCE/Geotrek-admin/docs/advanced-configuration/feedback-report-settings.rst

 Maintaining synchronization between Suricate and Geotrek confronts us to the challenges of distributed software architecture.
 At any point, the connection between both applications can be lost, meaning that Suricate and Geotrek will no longer agree on a report’s status.
 Most of the time, this is simply due to temporary network failure.
 A system is in place to compensate for such failures.
 If a request to Suricate API fails, it is stored in the database and resent a few hours later.
 In case of a long term loss of connection, Django commands are available for an administrator to run some connection tests and resend stored information once connection is recovered.

-For technical documentation refer to : https://geotrek.ecrins-parcnational.fr/ressources/technique/2023-02-Geotrek-Suricate-configuration.pdf
+For technical documentation refer to `this ressource <https://geotrek.ecrins-parcnational.fr/ressources/technique/2023-02-Geotrek-Suricate-configuration.pdf>`_.

-You can find the same detailled explanation on the workflow in this article in french : https://makina-corpus.com/geotrek/gestion-territoires-naturels-geotrek-traitement-signalements-suricate
+You can find the same detailled explanation on the workflow in `this article in french <https://makina-corpus.com/geotrek/gestion-territoires-naturels-geotrek-traitement-signalements-suricate>`_.

 - Set your settings in ``custom.py`` :